|Born in Pennsylvania, moved to New Jersey as a child, lived briefly in Delaware||Surveyor or unemployed|

-Philp Alden Beaman was born in Chester, Pennsylvania.
+Philp Alden Beaman was born in Chester, Pennsylvania, on June 7, 1920.
 He was the son of Ralph Heckman Beaman (a chemist and manager in a number of different flooring factories, 1888–1975) and Sarah Elizabeth Beaman (née Probert, 1890–1978), both originally from Massachusetts.
 Philip’s older brother, Richard, died from influenza as an infant in the fall of 1918.
 Philip also had a younger brother and a younger sister.
-The Beaman family had moved to 219 Homestead Avenue in the Borough of Haddonfield, New Jersey by April 15, 1930.
+The Beaman family had moved to 219 Homestead Avenue in the Borough of Haddonfield, New Jersey, by April 15, 1930.
 The family moved to Somerville, New Jersey after April 1, 1935.

 Beaman graduated from high school in Somerville and entered Amherst College in Massachusetts, his father’s alma mater.
 He ran track and cross country and worked on the Planning Committee.
 At the time the census was taken on April 3, 1940, the Beaman family was living at 229 East Main Street in Somerville (though Philip himself was away at college).
 The Beaman family had moved to 22 Kells Avenue in Newark by July 1, 1941, likely due to Ralph Beaman’s work.
 (The elder Beaman was was working at the Delaware Floor Products Company in Wilmington as of April 27, 1942.)

 Shortly after Pearl Harbor, Beaman was drafted.
-He joined the U.S. Army in Fort Dix, New Jersey on February 26, 1942.
-Soon after, he reported to Camp Forrest, Tennessee for basic training and was assigned to Headquarters Company, 130th Infantry Regiment, 33rd Infantry Division.
+He joined the U.S. Army at Fort Dix, New Jersey, on February 26, 1942.
+Soon after, he reported to Camp Forrest, Tennessee, for basic training and was assigned to Headquarters Company, 130th Infantry Regiment, 33rd Infantry Division.
 Beaman was promoted to private 1st class in July 1942.